-On July 1, 2014, we will be come the University of California Capitol Corridor Multi-county Partnership, serving Sacramento, Solano, and Yolo Counties!
+On July 1, 2014, we became the University of California Capitol Corridor Multi-county Partnership, serving Sacramento, Solano, and Yolo Counties!

 This allows us to serve the capitol corridor with greater efficiency and access to more advisors and programs.